 Looking for opportunities to grow his struggling business, Trent decided to earn his safety certifications through the program offered by the Construction Safety Nova Scotia.

 Once certified with NSCSA, Trent developed a safety training program for his employees.
-Now HRS Industrial, with their safety-trained employees, was in a position to grow, providing a future for Trent, and his employees.
+Now HRS, with their safety-trained employees, was in a position to grow, providing a future for Trent, and his employees.